GradCristi/Verilog-Decryption/README.md

 # Verilog-Decryption
-A small verilog program which decrypts the Zig Zag, Scytale and Caesar cyphers
+A verilog program which decrypts the Zig Zag, Scytale and Caesar cyphers